-

 - Run

-mvn clean install, and copy the resulting.wartojboss/standalone/deployments - If you are using Forge, run
+- If you are using Forge, run

-forgefrom the checkout directory, and invoke:build, then:as7 deploy
+from the checkout directory, and invoke:build

-After deployment, you should be able to access the application using
+After deployment, you should be able to access the application using http://localhost:8080/envers-as7-demo

-http://localhost:8080/envers-as7-demo.
-Click on thePersonlink on the left to add, edit, list and view history of the entity.By default, the application uses an example datasource, but if you wish to explore the additional schema generated by Envers you can easily change it to another database by modifying
+By default, the application uses an example datasource, but if you wish to explore the additional schema generated by Envers you can easily change it to another database by modifying persistence.xml

-persistence.xmland creating a new datasource in the AS administration console.As always I invite you to submit feedback on the Envers forum.
+As always I invite you to submit feedback on the Envers forum.
 Have fun!

 Adam